MazamaScience/AQ-SPEC-documentation/Software_Design_Document.md

 web accessible products and user interfaces appropriate for dissemination to the public.

-software systems were created by Mazama Science for the [Sensor Performance and Evaluation Center](http://www.aqmd.gov/aq-spec) at the [South Coast Air Quality Managment District](http://www.aqmd.gov).
+Software systems were created by Mazama Science for the [Sensor Performance and Evaluation Center](http://www.aqmd.gov/aq-spec) at the [South Coast Air Quality Managment District](http://www.aqmd.gov).